 Some other common medications that can reduce the frequency of migraine include:

 - hormonal medications, such as estrogen-free hormonal birth control, for those with menstrual migraine

 If a person already requires one of these medications, they may help with treating or managing migraine too.

 Relaxation and biofeedback

 Several complementary therapies show promise for reducing the frequency of migraine.
-These include relaxation training and biofeedback, a technique that teaches people to become aware of bodily processes so they can control them.
+These

 A migraine cocktail is a combination of medications that reduce migraine symptoms, such as pain and vomiting.
 Doctors may administer a migraine cocktail to those who go to the hospital with severe migraine.

 OTC versions of migraine cocktails are available.
 These can effectively treat migraine in people with moderate symptoms.
 Alternatively, people can take a combination of aspirin, acetaminophen, and caffeine at home.